 McDonald’s same-store sales

-The APMEA (Asia Pacific, Middle East and Africa) market had the biggest decline in same-store sales.
-Same-store sales declined by -4.8%—compared to -2.4% in the same quarter last year.
+The APMEA region had the biggest decline in same-store sales.
+It declined -9.9%—compared to -1.4% in the same quarter last year.

 APMEA’s same-store sales were dragged down—particularly by China.
 China’s market was as affected by the meat supplier scandal.
 The scandal also impacted restaurant companies like Yum!
 Brands (or YUM), Burger King (BKW), and Starbucks (SBUX).
 These companies are part of the Consumer Discretionary Select Sector SPDR Fund (XLY).

 Since China is an important emerging market for many restaurant companies, we’ll discuss it in the next part of the series.